 - Seeing the Typhon, the ultimate threat to humanity, get absolutely bodybagged by military operators is silly.

-- The Typhon look like moving shadows yet they don’t stick to the darkness.
-The game really should have involved lighting more in the gameplay process, and made all Typhon weaponize shadows more.
+- The Typhon look like moving shadows yet none stick to the darkness.
+The game really should have involved lighting more in the gameplay process, and made at least Phantoms (all variants) utilize shadows more.